twinfoundation/framework/README.md

 # TWIN Framework

 This mono-repository contains some of the fundamental packages that the rest of the TWIN packages depend on.
-There are lots of utility functions and helper classes.
+Utility functions and helper classes.

 ## Packages